Final report for FNC17-1093

 Project Objective: Food Safety

-Upon application, Fresh Farm HQ Cooperative Association (FFHQ) faced limited wholesale markets with a lack of proper food safety certifications in place.
+Upon application, FFHQ (from here forward will be refereed to as the KC Food Hub) faced limited wholesale markets with a lack of proper food safety certifications in place.
 In February 2017, we hosted a food safety planning workshop, in which each of ten member farms created a food safety plan.
 In June of 2017, we established a food safety policy.
-In the fall of 2017 we formed a partnership with KState’s Olathe campus, and are currently scheduling a three-step technical assistance process that will support all member farms in becoming GAP certified in 2018.
-Members will receive a pre-assessment visit, attend a group workshop, and will receive a mock-audit prior to certification.
-All costs are sponsored by KState’s Food Safety program.
+In the fall of 2017 we formed a partnership with KState's Olathe campus, and are currently scheduling a three-step technical assistance process that will support multiple member farms in becoming GAP certified in 2019.
+Members received a pre-assessment visit, attended a group workshop, and received a mock-audit prior to certification.

 Project Objective: Traceability

-In 2017, FFHQ implemented a 2-hour recall procedure that allows us to identify the lot of origin for each product and quickly trace the source of any product quality issue that may arise.
-FFHQ staff and members communicate by text, phone, email and fax to optimize and provide flexibility in communications.
+In 2017, the KC Food Hub implemented a 2-hour recall procedure that allows us to identify the lot of origin for each product and quickly trace the source of any product quality issue that may arise.
+The KC Food Hub staff and members communicate by text, phone, email and fax to optimize and provide flexibility in communications.
 Each product container is labeled with a sticker from the farm of origin, detailing origin and packing date and identifying the farm.
-An FFHQ label unifies the products with a single brand while promoting the brand of each farm.
+An KC Food Hub label unifies the products with a single brand while promoting the brand of each farm.

-FFHQ has become a core partner in the Kansas City Food Security Warehouse Collaborative, and will move into a central aggregation facility in the spring of 2018 that will significantly expand cold storage, aggregation, and distribution capacity.
-SARE funds are supporting the development of our new Local Food Marketplace web platform that will streamline product traceability and manage inventory throughout our aggregation network.
-The web platform and central aggregation facility are scheduled to launch in April 2018.
+The KC Food Hub has become a core partner in the Kansas City Food Security Warehouse Collaborative, and will move into a central aggregation facility in the spring of 2019 that will significantly expand cold storage, aggregation, and distribution capacity.
+SARE funds are supported the development of our new Local Food Marketplace web platform that will, when finally up and running, streamline product traceability and manage inventory throughout our aggregation network.
+The web platform and central aggregation facility are scheduled to launch in April 201.

 Project Objective: Building our Brand

-In December 2017, FFHQ members voted to change our name to the nickname we’ve held since early conversations among the community coalition who’ve guided our development.
+In December 2017, FFHQ members voted to change our name to the nickname we've held since early conversations among the community coalition who've guided our development.
 Now called the Kansas City Food Hub, we are maintaining our cooperative structure.
-SARE funds are supporting the development of a new website, social media sites, logo that will launch in the spring of 2018.
-We also formed a partnership with Willoughby Design, a local firm that will support a full rebrand as the season progresses.
-We have developed a phased scope of work and are pursuing grant funds from the Kansas Health Foundation that will provide more resources for our rebrand and marketing strategy.
+SARE funds supported the development of a new website, social media sites, and logo that was launched in the spring of 2018.
+The new name and professional material that was developed out of this effort has raised the profile of the organization.
+When the project started we had 10 members of the Cooperative, we now have 15 member, with three pending to sell through the 2019 season.